Abdul Rehman Khetran

-Abdul Rehman Khetran is a Pakistani politician who has been the Provincial Minister of Balochistan since 9 September 2018.
-He has been a member of the Provincial Assembly of Balochistan since August 2018.
+Abdul Rehman Khetran is a Pakistani politician who had been the Provincial Minister of Balochistan from 9 September 2018 to 12 August 2023.
+He has been a member of the Provincial Assembly of Balochistan from August 2018 to August 2023.

 Previously, he was a member of the Provincial Assembly of Balochistan from May 2013 to May 2018.

 Early life and education

 He was born on 20 December 1958 in Barkhan District.

-He has a Master of Arts degree.